sudomanual/ic-code-testing-app/README.md

 Once you are in the iphone emulator go to: `Settings > Developer` and at the very bottom toggle `Allow Http Services` to be on.

+Note: make sure you have docker, npm, react-native, watchman, and xcode installed